 The NAB argues the Philly court decision contradicts an earlier ruling by the U.S. Court of Appeals for the D.C.
 Circuit.
-That ruling applied to an FCC 1999 order that applied the voice test differently to radio than for television.
+That ruling applied to a 1999 FCC order that applied the voice test differently for radio than for television.
 The D.C. court consequently found it to be “arbitrary and capricious” and remanded it back to the FCC.
 The commission followed the D.C.
 Court’s directive and relaxed ownership limits in 2003, but the Philly Court stayed those rules.
-The commission tried again 2008, using the 1999 order as a baseline.
+The commission tried again in 2008, using the 1999 order as a baseline.

 The NAB’s petition claims the FCC adopted the “exact same rule” in its 2008 revision.
 Under the ’99 rule, a single entity may own two television stations with overlapping signal contours in the same market only if at least one is not rated in the top four, and at least eight independent full-power TV stations remain.
 The NAB says the rule prohibits common ownership in 154 markets.

 “The Third Circuit’s ruling is unjustifiable, and threatens serious harm to broadcasters--in some cases, putting their very survival in doubt,” the NAB’s petition says.
 “It also thereby threatens serious harm to the viewing public, which depends on the news and other programming provided by local broadcasters.”